 The most important criterion in allocating DaDA funding is that institutions identify at audition those students with the most potential to succeed in the profession based on their talent.

 When auditioning students, institutions must implement The Code of Practice for Auditions and Interviews produced by the Council for Dance Education and Training (CDET).
 Institutions must set out the procedures students must follow to audition for a place and DaDA funding.

 Provisional and final awards

 Institutions may offer provisional awards and final awards.
-Institutions may offer provisional awards before a student formally accepts a place.
-Institutions should not offer provisional awards to students prior to 1 March 2017.
+Institutions may offer provisional DaDA awards before a student formally accepts a place.
+Institutions should not offer provisional awards to students prior to 1 March 2018.

-The DaDA application/assessment flowchart sets out the application and assessment process for funding.
-The flowchart is for information only and ESFA recognises that processes may vary in institutions.
+DaDA application/assessment flowchart – new students sets out the application and assessment process for funding.
+The flowchart is for information only and ESFA recognises that processes may vary in individual institutions.

 Applying for DaDA funding

 Institutions should use the application forms supplied by ESFA when assessing the amount of DaDA funding a student is eligible to receive.

 The Self-Declaration of Income form enables institutions to carry out an initial assessment of the student’s household income and determine an indicative level of support they may be eligible to receive.
 The student should complete this form when they are offered a provisional place at the institution.